OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentExceptions.rst

    }

-or multiple **catch** blocks, such as the example below:
+or multiple **catch** blocks.
 When using multiple **catch** blocks *the order of how the Exception handlers are implemented matters*.
 The code should be ordered with the handler for the most specific Exception defined first, eventually progressing to the definitions for the most general exceptions.

 For example: